Harshitapk/SQL_Project1/starting_with_data.md

 Question 3: As highest number of visitors are from US, which brand is most famous?

 SQL Queries:
-select count(*),v2productcategory from all_sessions_clean
+SELECT count(*),v2productcategory FROM all_sessions_clean
-where v2productcategory like '%Shop by Brand%' and country='United States' group by v2productcategory order by 1 desc
+WHERE v2productcategory like '%Shop by Brand%' and country='United States' GROUP BY v2productcategory
+ORDER BY 1 desc

 Answer: YouTube is the most famous brand in US